AymanNaif/code-401-reading-notes/ReactJS.md

 	-  useMemo
-		is a hook such as  useCallback but it’s store data instead of a function (array, objects ..etc) it’s usually used for save a memory intensive to recalculate data ex: useMemo(()=>, [dependancies])
+		is a hook such as  useCallback but it’s store data instead of a function (array, objects ..etc) it’s usually used for save a memory intensive to recalculate data ex: useMemo(()=>, [dependancies]) Custom Hooks:
+	it’s a function that use a stateful for manage a state , it’s start with ‘use’ word ex: useHttp() usually we create it for write the common state logic

 Redux:
 	to use Redux you need to make a communication between (store and reducer) then subscribe the store 	to a subscriber function 1- create a reducer function ex: counterReducer = (state , action) =>{};